kefimochi/springhealth/README.md

 # SpringHealth Challenge

+The original challenge

+- Create appointements that won't allow overlapping schedule.
+Each appointement should have a note, that if "signed" cannot be edited.
+Each note is then allowed to have multiple sections within it, just regular text storage there.

 Testing directions:

 - Setup your environemnt, starting with `bundle install`.
 During my development, I encountered failing bundle builds due to outdated bundler so `sudo bundle update --bundler` was also helpful.